HamzahS-101/my-devops-journey/Linux/OverTheWire Bandit Game/README.md

 The output was **ASCII text** which confirms it is human readable.

-Lastly, we'll use the `cat` command followed by file path to obtain the password to the next level.
+Lastly, I used the `cat` command followed by the file path to obtain the password to the next level.

 ```bash
 cat ./maybehere07/.file2
 ```
-The password for the next level should now be displayed in the terminal.

-You can now use the `exit` command to return to the local shell and begin the next level.

 ### Key Commands
 - **cd**